nablarch/nablarch-document/en/development_tools/testing_framework/guide/development_guide/08_TestTools/02_MasterDataSetup/01_MasterDataSetupTool.rst

 How to execute
 ----------------

-From the Ant view, double-click on the target to be run
+From the Ant view, double-click on the target to be run.

 .. image:: ./_image/build_file_in_view.png